- Home

 1. Write a book

-Writing a book is a dream that many of us share, and the reason most people haven’t done it yet is simply because they haven’t had the time.
-So, now you do have some extra hours on your hands, why not focus on making this dream a reality?
+Writing a book is a dream that many of us share, and the reason many haven’t done it yet is simply that they haven’t had time.
+So, now you have some extra hours on your hands, why not focus on making this dream a reality?

 Whether it’s writing a novel, a non-fiction book, or a memoir, almost everyone has a book in them – you just need passion and discipline.

-If you’ve always dreamed of being a published author, you might want to read our guide; How to write a book and get it published.
-Or, check out our articles; How to write and publish a cookbook, How to write fiction – 10 tips from famous authors, and How to write short stories.
+If you’ve always dreamed of being a published author, you might like to read our guide: How to write a book and get it published.
+Or, check out our articles: How to write and publish a cookbook, How to write fiction – 10 tips from famous authors, and How to write short stories.

-In our books and literature section, you’ll also find plenty of interviews with best-selling authors, such as Kate Mosse and Tessa Hadley, which contain handy tips for fledgling writers.
+In our books and literature section, you’ll also find plenty of interviews with best-selling authors, such as Kate Mosse, Elif Shafak and Tessa Hadley, which contain handy tips for fledgling writers.

 2. Grow a garden